stennety/mywebsite/_posts/2017-05-24-moving-my-jekyll-website-from-github-pages-to-s3.md

 My requirements for the migration were:
 * Custom Jekyll plugins
-* Maintaining the convenience of the git-push-to-deploy my site that GitHub pages does so well
+* Maintaining the convenience of the git-push-to-deploy functionality that GitHub Pages does so well
 * Restricting access to the S3 bucket to my [CloudFlare CDN](https://www.cloudflare.com/) to save bandwidth

 ## Custom Jekyll plugins